Our advice for clinicians on the coronavirus is here.

 You might be feeling down and sad.
 But if those feelings have become very deep and intense, and you don’t know what to do about them, you might think the only solution is to end your life or hurt yourself.

-It’s okay not to feel okay, but know this – there is hope for you and you can get through this.
+It’s okay not to feel okay, there is hope for you and you can get through this.

 You’re not the only one who feels this way – many people feel like this at some time in their lives – and more people are feeling this way at the moment because of the coronavirus.